Meson build system release 1.3

 The key development goal of Meson is to provide a high speed assembly process combined with convenience and ease of use.
 Instead of make, the build uses the Ninja toolkit by default, but other backends such as xcode and VisualStudio can also be used.
 The system has a built-in multi-platform dependency handler that allows you to use Meson to build packages for distributions.
 Assembly rules are set in a simplified domain-specific language, they are well readable and understandable to the user (according to the authors' idea, the developer should spend a minimum of time writing rules).

-Cross-compiling and building on Linux, Illumos/Solaris, FreeBSD, NetBSD, DragonFly BSD, Haiku, macOS and Windows using GCC, Clang, Visual Studio and other compilers is supported.
-It is possible to build projects in various programming languages, including C, C++, Fortran, Java and Rust.
-An incremental build mode is supported, in which only components that are directly related to changes made since the last build are rebuilt.
-Meson can be used to generate repeatable builds, where running the build in different environments results in completely identical executables.
+Cross-compilation and assembly are supported.
+Linux, Illumos/Solaris, FreeBSD, NetBSD, DragonFly BSD, Haiku, macOS Šø Windows Using GCC, Clang, Visual Studio, and other compilers.
+Projects can be built in various programming languages, including C, C++, Fortran, Java, and Rust.
+Incremental build mode is supported, which rebuilds only components directly related to changes made since the previous build.
+Meson can be used to create repeatable builds, where running the build in different environments results in the generation of completely identical executable files.

 Main innovations of Meson 1.3: